 The distance you routinely travel can influence your commercial auto rate.
 A vehicle with a local route within Bloomington’s city limits is considered lower risk than a vehicle with a regional route that covers all of Southern Indiana.

 The amount of coverage you need affects your premium.
 Policyholders with the Indiana state minimum limits of 25/50/25 will pay less than a policyholder needing a combined single limit of $1M.

-It’s required that all commercial vehicles have uninsured motorist (UM) and underinsured motorist (UIM) coverage unless it’s rejected in writing.
-These coverages help pay for the medical expenses that result from injuries caused by an uninsured or underinsured driver, or a hit-and-run situation.
+Indiana also requires all commercial vehicles have uninsured motorist (UM) and underinsured motorist (UIM) coverage, unless it’s rejected in writing.
+These coverages help pay for medical expenses that result from injuries caused by an uninsured or underinsured driver.
+It can also help in cases with a hit-and-run driver.

 Browse more examples of professions we insure.

 We’re the #1 commercial auto insurer* in the country, insuring over 1.5 million commercial vehicles.
 Here’s a few of the many reasons small business owners trust us:

 We understand you might need help outside of regular business hours, whether you need to adjust your coverages, request an insurance certificate or pay a bill.